If you’ve been living in the UK for at least three years before the start of your course, you might be able to get help

 If you’re studying abroad, you could also get a Travel Grant to help with extra costs.

 Under the Erasmus+ or Turing scheme, you can study part of your degree in one of 32 countries across Europe.
+You can get a travel grant if you’re studying abroad with Erasmus+ or on an Erasmus+ work placement.
 You’ll usually get an Erasmus+ grant from the European Commission, which helps towards your extra costs.

 If you’re studying abroad for a full year, you’ll be charged a lower tuition fee.
 You should speak to your university or college for more information.